 In July 2012 the Immigration Rules were amended to require non-EEA national applicants to meet a financial, minimum-income requirement in order to secure a visa to join a spouse or partner in the UK.
 The sponsoring spouse or partner is required to show a minimum gross annual income (or equivalent in cash savings) of £18,600.
 A higher amount is required when visas are also sought for non‑EEA national dependent children.

 A visa applicant’s own employment income can only be taken into account if they are already in the UK with permission to work.

-Various migrants’ rights groups are campaigning against the financial requirement, which they consider to be unfair, disproportionate and counter-productive.
+Various migrants’ rights groups campaign against the minimum income requirement, which they consider to be unfair, disproportionate and counter-productive.
 In June 2013 a report by members of the APPG on Migration called for an independent review of the requirement and its impact.

 The Coalition Government made some minor adjustments to the policy, but overall was satisfied that it operated as intended.
 It considered that the maintenance rules ensure that families are able to support themselves and the migrant partner’s integration without being a burden on the general taxpayer.
-It is unlikely that the new Conservative Government will take a different view.
+The current Conservative Government has not indicated a different view.

 Commons Briefing papers SN06724